Pamela A. Ayres, President

 Pamela has been in non-profit management for over 15 years and with FAR since 2012.
 As President, she is responsible for managing the day-to-day activities of FAR with a focus on programs, organizational growth, and fundraising.

-A graduate of The Master of Public Administration (MPA) Program at Oakland University in Non-Profit Management.
-Pamela is Certified as a Protocol and Etiquette Consultant by the Protocol School of Washington, DC and studied at the Academy of Dramatic Arts in New York.
+Pamela has received her Nonprofit Management Certificate from Oakland University, is Certified as a Protocol and Etiquette Consultant by the Protocol School of Washington, DC and studied at the American Academy of Dramatic Arts in New York City.
+She is the proud mother of Christian, her teenage son.

 Pamela has a strong commitment to the community and is involved with: